S3-working-group/s3-practical-guide/content/src/patterns/sense-making-and-decision-making/resolve-objections.md

 Objections are resolved by amending the proposal. **Amendments** can include:

 - adding, removing and/or changing something in the proposal.
 - deferring resolution of a particular objection until later.
-(Remember to clarify who will take responsibility for this, by when and what will happen after that).
+(Remember to clarify who will take responsibility for this, by when, and what will happen after that).
 - an alternative proposal, or an agreement to (co-)create a new proposal in future (if it’s considered more effective than continuing to work on developing the existing proposal).
 - delegating the task to review, research, and/or propose an amendment for one, or even several related objections, to an individual or group.
 - leaving the main proposal unchanged and monitoring the outcome because the effort, or cost of changing things to resolve the objection, outweighs the anticipated benefits or gain.